Answer Keys

 Suntan, tan (n) – the light-brown colour one’s skin gets when regularly exposed to warm rays of sun.

 Gravy (n) – a sauce-like liquid made in the process of frying meat.
-It can often be used as a part of dish or as a sauce.
-Mashed potatoes and gravy is my favourite dish ever and I would be happy to have it as my only food, but mom insists I should have more vegetables.
+It can often be used as a part of a dish or as a sauce.
+Mashed potatoes and gravy is my favourite dish ever, and I would be happy to have it as my only food, but mom insists I should have more vegetables.

 Stain (v) – to make something dirty, literally to put a stain on (a stain is a spot on an otherwise clean surface).